SebGillman/SpeakerRecognitionGroupProject/README.md

 ### Flowchart
-The flowchart below shows how the various components of the product interact with each other and the decisions taken throughout the project.
+The flowchart below shows how the various components of the product interact with each other.

 </br>